urbit/docs/tutorials/sail-and-udon.md

 only lines that are themselves list elements can nest sub-lists.

 A newline after a blank line is interpreted as a new paragraph in normal text.
-Between to list elements, however, a blank line is semantically equivalent to a bare newline.
+Between two list elements, however, a blank line is semantically equivalent to a bare newline.
 To separate two lists with blank space, create a blank line followed by a `\\` on its own line.